 The institute have a network of workplace representatives elected nationwide who can offer members advice and assistance in professional and career matters.
 The IIRRT also lobbies both nationally and regionally ensuring that members have access to development opportunities to advance their skills and professional competence.

-The IIRRT proactively represents the interests of R.T.’s and D.R.’s at governmental level by providing representatives that sit on committees and boards.
-This ensures our professions contribution to healthcare is recognised at the highest level
+The IIRRT proactively represents the interests of Radiographers and Radiation Therapists (RTTs) at the governmental level by providing representatives that sit on committees and boards.
+This ensures our professional contribution to healthcare is recognised at the highest level.

 Professional indemnity insurance

 The Institute offers members optional access to a comprehensive professional indemnity insurance scheme to protect members at work.
 Currently, this is with Glennon Insurance and details of the policy can be found here.
 The IIRRT have recently been able to update the details of this insurance to provide additional cover for legal representation to cover any fitness to practice hearings that members may be obliged to attend as part of the new Statutory Registration scheme by CORU.

 The Institute is committed to giving Radiographers and Radiation Therapists every assistance in achieving their individual and collective CPD aspirations, through the organising and funding of appropriate educational events as well as online material for its members, designed to keep you informed and improve your skills.

 The website is a repository of Radiography and Radiation Therapy related information in Ireland and contains useful documents such as Best Practice Guidelines, regular news updates, a CPD channel which facilitates Radiographers and Radiation Therapists in accessing appropriate educational material, online applications for educational activities and conferences and Radaiocht online publications.

 A wide range of advisory and professional documents are published which are free to all members.
 These codes of conduct and best practice guidelines are often used at a local level for policy development.
 Thus, the IIRRT sets standards ensuring professionalism.